-Coloration: The upper parts of the body are blue and the underparts are yellow, and it has narrow lines of black facial feathers and also a black throat.
+They are large macaws, measuring up to 86 cm and weighing between 995 and 1380 g.
+The upper part of the body is blue and the lower part is yellow, it has rows of black facial feathers and a black throat.

 Panama, Colombia, the Guianas, Ecuador, Peru, Bolivia, Paraguay, and Argentina.
 In Brazil, they occur in the North and Central-West regions, in Bahia, Minas Gerais, and São Paulo.
 Since 2002, they have been living in Campo Grande, the capital of Mato Grosso do Sul, where they can be easily observed.